Hossam01/Elmenus/README.md

 * Hilt : a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection
 * Glide : an image loading library for Android backed by Kotlin Coroutines
 * Navigation : Android’s components archtotucre to the interactions that allow users to navigate across, into, and back out from the different pieces of content within app
-* ConstraintLayout :  help place composables relative to others on the screen, and is an alternative to using multiple nested